-Although the rules for rated solving tournaments are clear and easy accessible at the website of WFCC, a lot of tournament directors still violate some rules.
-Sometimes these mistakes are small and unimportant, but other times they can be very important.
-Some examples: incorrect studies although already known as incorrect in the database of Harold van der Heijden; too many solutions in H#; points for first moves of orthodox problems other than #2 and endgame studies, sometimes even for problems with a threat; many local and recently published problems, etc. To ensure that all rated tournaments are run under the same conditions, the WFCC solving committee has produced this text with the most essential guidelines.
+Although the rules for rated solving tournaments are clear and easily accessible at the WFCC website, some tournament directors seem to have difficulties with them.
+Sometimes the mistakes are small and unimportant, but other times they can be very important.
+Some examples: incorrect studies although already known as incorrect in the database of Harold van der Heijden; too many solutions in helpmates; points for first moves of orthodox problems other than twomovers and endgame studies, sometimes even for problems with a threat; many local and recently published problems, etc. To ensure that all rated tournaments are run under the same conditions, the WFCC solving committee has produced this text with the most essential guidelines.
 There are no so far unpublished new rules in this text.
-These guidelines are also to the benefit of the solvers, who can refer to them when they notice an irregularity.
+These guidelines are also to the benefit of solvers, who can refer to them when they notice an irregularity.